 Lemma 2.21.
-Let B be an NP-complete problem and C be a problem for which exists a polynomial reduction $B \leq C$ .
+Let B be an NP-hard problem and C be a problem for which there exists a polynomial reduction $B \leq C$.
 Then, C is NP-hard.

 Proof.
-Since B is NP-complete, there exists a polynomial reduction from every problem in NP to B. By using Lemma 2.13, we can show there also exists a polynomial reduction from every problem in NP to C. Therefore, C is NP-hard.
+Since B is NP-hard, there exists a polynomial reduction from every problem in NP to B. By using Lemma 2.15, we get that there also exists a polynomial reduction from every problem in NP to C. Therefore, C is NP-hard. \Box